 –> Find out how to get them for free in my post about scoring free plants!

-Growing Perennial Fruit: Fruiting Groundcovers
+Edible Landscaping with Perennial Fruit: Fruiting Groundcovers

 Strawberries are lovely groundcovers, and if you’re in a warmer climate than I am, you should look into groundcover raspberries.
 Cranberries also can be used as groundcover fruit.
+(Info on how to grow cranberries here.)

 Herbs also make great groundcovers, but that’s a topic for a future post.
 Stay tuned!

-Growing Perennial Fruit: Fruiting Accent Plants
+Edible Landscaping with Perennial Fruit: Fruiting Accent Plants

 Though technically a vegetable, rhubarb is also a wonderful perennial food plant that we treat as a spring fruit.
 It’s an extremely nutritious and versatile ingredient for desserts and treats, and I think makes a striking landscape plant.
 (Check out my post on uses for rhubarb for more on why it’s a must-have for the perennial food garden.)
+Here are instructions on how to grow rhubarb.

 If you’re thinking of planting a tree, why not make it a fruit-bearing one?
 Fruit trees like plums, cherries, and apples have beautiful flowers in spring like their merely “ornamental” brethren, but then they produce astounding amounts of fruit year after year.
 Picking a juicy plum from your own tree at the peak of ripeness in summer — what could be better?